 Wealth management refers to financial advisory services catering to affluent individuals and families.
 How affluent?
 A high net worth individual is defined as someone with $1 million or more in liquid assets.
 Liquid assets do not include your house or other illiquid investments.
 An ultra-high net worth individual is someone who has $30 million or more in investible liquid assets.
+If you have between $5 million and $500 million then you qualify to request our free wealth management, estate, tax and financial planning guide by clicking here.
 Citi® Personal Wealth Management offers services to such high net worth and ultra-high net worth individuals.

-There are also boutique firms like Pillar Wealth Management that focus only on wealth management and cater to individuals and families with $5 million to $500 million in liquid investible assets.
+Boutique firms like Pillar Wealth Management focus only on wealth management and cater to individuals and families with $5 million to $500 million in liquid investible assets.
 Selecting a wealth management firm to work with should be a careful decision.
 After all, you will likely work with that firm for a few years or even decades.
 A significant amount of money will also be at stake.